Bukimedia/PrestaSharp/README.md

 	List<long> ids = ManufacturerFactory.GetIdsByFilter(dtn, null, null);
 ```

-7) Get by complex filter .
+7) Get by complex filter.
 This sample retrieves the top five manufacturers in ascendent sorting which name starts with "Metall":

 ```
 	Dictionary<string, string> dtn = new Dictionary<string, string>();